ersingenel/grpc-dotnetcore/README.md

-﻿# a simple gRPC Service Example on .NET Core
+﻿# gRPC on .NET Core

 The repository contains a simple gRPC service example on .Net Core that returns the US shoe size for an EU size.